graphql/graphql-spec/spec/Section 6 -- Execution.md

 Normally the executor can execute the entries in a grouped field set in whatever order it chooses (normally in parallel).
-Because the resolution of fields other than top-level mutation fields must always be side effect-free and idempotent, the execution order must not affect the result, and hence the server has the freedom to execute the field entries in whatever order it deems optimal.
+Because the resolution of fields other than top-level mutation fields must always be side effect-free and idempotent, the execution order must not affect the result, and hence the service has the freedom to execute the field entries in whatever order it deems optimal.

 For example, given the following grouped field set to be executed normally: